elephantscale/es-training-new/docker/slides/Docker_Intro.md

 ---

 ##  Docker uses the Host Kernel
-* Docker will use the host kernel on Linux.
+* Docker will use the host kernel on Linux, and thus run natively.
-* What about Windows and Mac (Developer) Versions of Docker?
+* What about Docker Desktop Windows and Mac (Developer) Versions of Docker?
   - Windows and Mac versions run a virtualized Linux kernel in a VM
   - Only the kernel runs in the VM.
 The container runs separately.
   - In Windows, the VM is in Hyper-V (and thus requires Hyper-V to be installed)
-  - On Mac, the VM runs in Apple’s Hypervisor Framework
+  - On Mac, the VM runs in Apple’s Hypervisor Framework which is usually already enabled.
 * Windows Server Native Windows Kernels
   - Windows Server Applications can run in Windows Native Containers on Windows Server
-  - No VMs involved. (although you may want a VM for security reasons)
+  - No VMs required. (although you may want a VM for security reasons)
+  - Not yet very common, but growing.

 Notes: